-- Looking for treatment?
-Check this national treatment locator.
-Providers may connect with their local hospital for supply.
-See below for links for monoclonal antibody infusion referrals. - Paxlovid (oral antiviral), sotrovimab (monoclonal antibody infusion), remdesivir (antiviral infusion) are the recommended treatments for non-hospitalized people at high risk for severe COVID-19. - Oral antivirals: In December, the FDA authorized the use of Paxlovid, the first oral antiviral treatment for COVID-19, which has shown 89% efficacy in trials.
+- Paxlovid (oral antiviral), sotrovimab (monoclonal antibody infusion), remdesivir (antiviral infusion) are the recommended treatments for non-hospitalized people at high risk for severe COVID-19. - Oral antivirals: In December, the FDA authorized the use of Paxlovid, the first oral antiviral treatment for COVID-19, which has shown 89% efficacy in trials.
 It is authorized for the treatment of mild-to-moderate COVID-19 in people ages 12+ who are at high risk for severe COVID-19, and should be initiated as soon as possible after diagnosis of COVID-19 and within five days of symptom onset.
-Molnupiravir oral antiviral is less effective but available as an alternative when - Monoclonal antibody infusions are also available for people at high risk for severe disease, though only sotrovimab remains effective against Omicron.
-See below for East Bay referral details. - Remdesivir infusions may also become increasingly available in outpatient settings. - Read more here about treatments for non-hospitalized people with COVID-19.
+Molnupiravir oral antiviral is less effective but available as an alternative. - Monoclonal antibody infusions are also available for people at high risk for severe disease, though only sotrovimab remains effective against Omicron. - Remdesivir infusions for both adults and children is also becoming increasingly available in outpatient settings.
+It is not fully FDA-approved for people ages 12+ and authorized for anyone 3.5 kg and over. - Is there PrEP for COVID?
+Yes!
+Evusheld for COVID prevention is a combination of monoclonal antibodies given by injection to people with moderate to severe immunosuppression or cannot get vaccinated due to prior adverse reactions.
+Please ask your provider to find out more.